MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/mde-investigation.md

 > [!NOTE]
 >
-> - Defender for Endpoint forwards data to Cloud App Security in chunks of ~4 MB (~4000 endpoint transactions)
+> - Defender for Endpoint forwards data to Defender for Cloud Apps in chunks of ~4 MB (~4000 endpoint transactions)
 > - If the 4 MB limit isn't reached within 1 hour, Defender for Endpoint reports all the transactions performed over the last hour.
-> - If the endpoint device is behind a forward proxy, traffic data will not be visible to Defender for Endpoints and hence will not be included in Cloud Discovery reports.
-We recommend to routing the forward proxy's logs to Cloud App Security using the **Automated log upload** in order to get complete visibility.
+> - If the endpoint device is behind a forward proxy, traffic data will not be visible to Defender for Endpoint and hence will not be included in Cloud Discovery reports.
+We recommend to routing the forward proxy's logs to Defender for Cloud Apps using the **Automated log upload** in order to get complete visibility.
 For an alternative way to view this traffic and investigate accessed URLs by devices behind the forward proxy, see [Monitoring network connection behind forward proxy](https://techcommunity.microsoft.com/t5/microsoft-defender-for-endpoint/mdatp-monitoring-network-connection-behind-forward-proxy-public/ba-p/758274).

 ## Investigate device network events in Microsoft 365 Defender